RetroPie/RetroPie-Docs/docs/Amiga.md

 ## Hints and troubleshooting

-- Some games works better with '512Kb Chip' + '512Kb Slow' memory rather than default A500 '1MB Chip'.
-If game crashes or not loads try to change memory settings in 'CPU RAM' card of uae4all2 interface.
+- Some games work better with '512Kb Chip' + '512Kb Slow' memory configuration rather than default A500 '1MB Chip'.
+If your game crashes or fails to load, try to change memory settings in 'CPU RAM' tab of the UAE4ALL2 GUI.

-- Some games does not work properly if more than one floppy drive is in use.
-If game crashes or not loads try to use just DF0 (change disc image during game if required), and not use DF1, DF2 and DF3.
+- Some games do not work properly if more than one floppy drive is in use.
+If your game crashes or fails to load try to use just DF0 (change disc image during game if required) and not use DF1, DF2 and DF3.

-- For Raspberry pi 1 users - make sure you overclocked your device.
+- For Raspberry Pi 1 users - make sure you overclock your device.
 Amiga emulation works much faster when overclocked to maximum.
-Without overclocking some games does not work in full speed.
+Without overclocking some games do not run at full speed.